 Anticoagulation (warfarin) Monitoring Services

-We see patients who need regular monitoring of their blood thinning medication.
+We see patients who need regular monitoring of their anti-clotting or blood thinning medication.

 Why do I need anticoagulation monitoring?